dhellmann/pymotw-3/source/argparse/index.rst

 -----------------------

-A single argument definition can be configured to consume multiple arguments on the command line being parsed.
+A single argument definition can be configured to consume multiple arguments on the command-line being parsed.
 Set *nargs* to one of the flag values from :table:`Flags for Variable Argument Definitions in argparse`, based on the number of required or expected arguments.